turingschool/career-development-curriculum-site/module_three/index.md

 ---

 ## Module 3 Overview
-Module 3 Career Development is focused on ...
-Students will engage in discovery through weekly workshops, discussions, and continuous self-reflection in their career journals.
+Module 3 Career Development is focused on **executing the strategies** that students have been building in the previous two modules.
+Prior to Mod 3, students will have created their career visions and started to build job search strategies aligned with those visions.
+In Mod 3, students have the opportunity to put these ideas into practice through weekly workshops, discussions, and continuous self-reflection in their career journals.

 ### Key Learning Goals
 Core Competencies of Module 3:
+* Self-awareness
-*
+* Self-reflection
+* Putting effective habits into place
+* Professional storytelling through tools such as resumes, cover letters, and online portfolios
+* Executing effective job search strategies
+* Best practices for outreach and networking on job applications
+* Best practices for interviewing for technical jobs

 ### Module 3 Outcomes
-At the end of Module 3, students will have....
+At the end of Module 3, students will have:

+* An even more refined vision for their career
+* A working resume
+* A working knowledge of how to write cover letters
+* A working Turing alumni portfolio
+* Demonstrated competency in outreach and networking
+* Demonstrated competency in interview best practices

 ### Weekly Topics